Admission - Freshmen - Eligibility Index

 If you apply for admission before you graduate from high school, you should compute your GPA using grades earned in a-g courses completed after the 9th grade.
 Do not include grades you expect to earn in courses during the remainder of 12th grade.

-Persons who neither graduated from a California high school nor are a resident of California for tuition purposes, need a minimum index of 3502 (SAT) or 842 (ACT).
-Note: The minimum Eligibility Index requirement for admission to the Fall 2018 term will increase to 3950 using the SAT.
+Persons who neither graduated from a California high school nor are a resident of California for tuition purposes, need a minimum index of 3502 using the old SAT, 3570 using the new SAT or 842 using the ACT.
 Graduates of secondary schools in foreign countries must be judged to have academic preparation and abilities equivalent to applicants eligible under this section.
 An applicant with a grade point average of 3.00 or above (3.61 for nonresidents) is not required to submit test scores.
-However, all applicants for admission are urged to take the SAT or ACT and provide the scores of such tests to each CSU to which they seek admission.
+However, all applicants for admission are urged to take the SAT or ACT and provide the scores of such tests to each CSU campus to which they seek admission.
 Campuses use these test results for advising and placement purposes and may require them for admission to impacted majors or programs.
 Impacted CSU campuses require SAT or ACT scores of all applicants for freshman admission.

 Eligibility Index Table for California High School Graduates or Residents of California